google/mobly/docs/instrumentation_tutorial.md

 If you have a custom runner that you use for instrumentation tests, then you can specify it in the *run_instrumentation_test* method call.
-Replace `com.example.package.test.CustomRunner` with the fully quailied package name of your real instrumentation runner.
+Replace `com.example.package.test.CustomRunner` with the fully qualified package name of your real instrumentation runner.

 ```python